freed40/esphome-juntek-DPM8624-mqtt-http-tool/README.md

 # Software Setup:
-Long-press SET button on inverter and make sure that:
+Long-press SET button the DPM8650 and make sure that:

 Inverter setup:
 5-CS is set to __1_ (sets the inverter to RS485 modbus)